July 20, 2023

 The problem with the facilities management voice

-Nobody outside of the sector seems to have been much moved by this kind of pronouncement in the last 25 years so it’s hard to see why they will be now.
-Shouting louder won’t work.
+Not that it matters.
+Nobody outside of the sector seems to have been much moved by this kind of pronouncement in the last thirty years so it’s hard to see why they will be now.
+Shouting louder and adding noughts won’t work.
 And we can’t process big numbers very easily.
 It looks like desperation.

 However, it is true that the facilities management sector is at something of a crossroads.
 In large part, this is down to the changing nature of the workplace which now encompasses both digital and cultural domains almost as much as the physical office.
-This is the driving force behind the BIFM’s proposed name change.
+This is the driving force behind the now IWFM’s name change.

 This is the essence of existentialism.
 Life is a struggle and governed by a set of rules that are largely outside the control of the player, who is left merely with choices about how to respond to them.
 The greatest challenge of a particular roles within the context of this game is how to respond to its uniqueness and apparent unfairness.
 The solution is either to come to terms with it all, or to adopt a new position and run with the ball.